sjmulder/nostt/README.md

         make
         sudo make install

-    See the Makefiel for more options.
+    See the Makefile for more options.
 Uninstall with `sudo make uninstall`.

 Building on Windows is supported through